 Facelift (Rhytidectomy) – Facelift Philadelphia

 Facial aging is a natural byproduct of gravity, sun exposure, as well as the loss of fat muscle, and bone.
 Each individual will require a facelift procedure, or procedures, unique to their particular facial structure and aging frustrations.
-Philadelphia facelift surgeon Dr. R. Brannon Claytor performs a range of facelift procedures, from the Short Scar (Mini Facelift) to a full SMAS Plication Facelift and Deep Plane Facelift.
+Philadelphia facelift surgeon Dr. R. Brannon Claytor is nationally recognized as an expert in the deep plane facelift technique, the ideal approach to achieve the longest-lasting, most natural-looking facelift results.

 What is facelift surgery?